ePages-de/Mockify/README.md

 ```
 [{'string'=>'abcdef'}, {'int' => 123}, {'float' => 1.23}, {'hashref' => {'key'=>'value'}}, {'arrayref'=>['one', 'two']}, {'object'=> 'PAth::to:Obejct}]
 ```
-If you use **any** you must verify this value explicitly in the test, see **GetParametersFromMockifyCall**
+If you use **any**, you have to verify this value explicitly in the test, see +*GetParametersFromMockifyCall**.

 ## addMethodSpy ##
 With this method it is possible to observe a method.
-So you keep the original functionality, but you can get meta data from the mockify- framework.
+That means, you keep the original functionality, but you can get meta data from the mockify- framework.
 ```
 $Mockify->addMethodSpy('myMethodName');
 ```

-##addMethodSpyWithParameterCheck ##
+## addMethodSpyWithParameterCheck ##
 With this method it is possible to observe a method and check the parameters.
-So you keep the original functionality, but you can get meta data from the mockify- framework and use the ParameterCheck, like "addMockWithReturnValueAndParameterCheck"
+That means, you keep the original functionality, but you can get meta data from the mockify- framework and use the parameter check, like *addMockWithReturnValueAndParameterCheck*.
 ```
 my $aParameterTypes = ['string',{'string' => 'abcd'}];
 $Mockify->addMethodSpyWithParameterCheck('myMethodName', $aParameterTypes);
 ```

 ### Options ###
-pure types
+Pure types
 ```
 ['string', 'int', 'hashref', 'float', 'arrayref', 'object', 'undef', 'any']
 ```